-The Cincinnati Children’s Hospital Medical Center Department of Radiology wishes to promote the entrance of minorities into the field of Radiology.
-We support an increase in the diversity of Registered Radiologic Technologists in all medical imaging modalities-Radiography, CT, US, MRI, Nuclear Medicine, and Interventional Radiology.
+The Cincinnati Children’s Department of Radiology wishes to promote the entrance of people of color into the field of radiology.
+We support diversity, equity, and inclusion of Registered Radiologic Technologists in all medical imaging modalities: radiography, CT, US, MRI, nuclear medicine, and interventional radiology.

 - Maximum total scholarship payout is $10,000